siklu/pyangbind/README.md

 ## Acknowledgements <a name="acks"></a>
 * This project was initiated as part of BT plc.
 Network Architecture 'future network management' projects.
-* Ongoing development and support for this project is supported by [Jive Communications, Inc](www.jive.com).
+* Ongoing development and support of this project is supported by a number of organisations, listed in the [SUPPORTERS.md](SUPPORTERS.md) file.
+* Contributors to the Pyangbind project are listed in [CONTRIBUTORS](CONTRIBUTORS).
 * Members of the [OpenConfig](http://www.openconfig.net) working group have assisted greatly in debugging, and designing a number of the approaches used in PyangBind.
 * Thanks to folks from Juniper Networks for their views on Python mapping, and examples that are included as part of the PyangBind unit tests.